kubestellar/kubestellar/QUICKSTART.md

 An edge syncer manifest yaml file is created in your current director: `florin-syncer.yaml`.
 The default for the output file is the name of the SyncTarget object with “-syncer.yaml” appended.

-Now deploy the edge syncer to the `florin` edge cluster:
+Now le's deploy the edge syncer to the `florin` edge cluster:

 ```shell